bredamatt/cardano-notes/revealjs/midterm/slides.md

 <widget-text style="padding: 0 3em 0 3em">

-1. Who are the members of your team?
+1. We are Aaryamann, Adam, Anton, Daan, Frank & Mattia

-2. What blockchain or blockchain project are you analyzing?
-Please insert a link to the original whitepaper.
+2. We analyzed the Cardano blockchain project.
+[Whitepaper](https://whitepaper.io/document/581/cardano-whitepaper)

 3. What are the core offerings of this blockchain/project?